Snippet: Load Scala .Scl Tuning File

 local frequencies = scl_to_frequency_table(base_note, base_frequency, scl_filename)

-The frequencies table would then contain 128 frequencies in Hz (indexed from 0 to 127 by default), ready to be used for whatever you have in mind.
+The frequencies table (indexed from 0 to 127 by default) would then contain 128 different note frequencies in Hz, ready to be used for whatever you have in mind.

 • The first parameter sets the base note.
 In this example 48 refers to C-4.